egor-tensin/blog/_posts/2022-11-07-ptrace-waitpid.md

 So if you have two tracer threads A and B, and each of them is attached to a tracee, then thread A might consume thread B's tracee status change by calling `waitpid(-1)`.
+Therefore, thread A would have thread B's tracee status.
+A typical application could be completely unprepared for this scenario.

 To avoid that, use the `__WNOTHREAD` flag.
 That way, thread A will only consume status changes from its own children only.